 Feel free to make it your own by playing with different immune boosting herbs.
 It can also be as simple as using dried elderberries, ginger and a cinnamon stick.
 I use a little a splash of brandy as I mail some to family members and it gives it a little extra preservative power.
 Honey is preserving it so you can certainly omit the brandy.
 Store in fridge.
 Will last several months....if not consumed by then!

 And it’s a wonderful addition to oatmeal, pancakes and waffles!

 1 Tbsp dried orange peel

 1/2 tsp cloves

 4-5 cups of water

 16 oz Raw honey

 - Pour water into medium saucepan and add all the herbs (do not add honey!)

-- Bring to a boil and then cover and reduce to a simmer until the liquid has reduced by almost half (may take 1-2 hours).
+- Bring to a boil and then cover and reduce to a simmer until the liquid has reduced by almost half (may take over an 1 hour).
+Generally I simmer for 1 hour and infuse for 1 hour.
 Remove from heat and let cool enough to be handled.
 Mash the berries carefully using a spoon or other flat utensil.
 Pour decoction through a strainer into a glass jar or bowl.

 - Discard the elderberries and herbs (compost if you can!) and let the liquid cool to lukewarm.
 When it is no longer hot, add equal amount of honey (1:1 ratio of liquid to honey) and stir well.
 This is where you can add some brandy as an extra preservative.